jchenek/MGBK/README.md

 mamba create -n comebin -c conda-forge -c bioconda comebin -y conda activate comebin
 # remember to set your checkm database
+# if mamba fail to download checkm database, you can run 'checkm database setRoot' using the one downloaded for metawrap
 checkm data setRoot $(readlink -f ~/metaWRAP/MY_CHECKM_FOLDER/) conda deactivate